ssb-ngi-pointer/ssb-subset-replication/README.md

 ## getSubset(query, options): source

-This method can be seen as a more general version of createHistoryStream where the id, or what you are interesting in, first needs to be defined.
-Query specifies what data you are interested in.

-The query parameter is an instance of the query language defined below.
+This method can be seen as a more general version of `createHistoryStream` where the id, or what you are interesting in, first needs to be defined.
+The query parameter specifies what data you are interested in and is an instance of the query language defined below.

 To support pagination, `startFrom`, `pageSize` and `descending` can be specified in the options parameter.

+Is it up to the receiving end of the query to determine if the query results in too much load.
+This could be if someone tries to get data for a large number of feeds without proper pagination, or if the query includes arguments in a form that strains the query planner.

 To get the latest 10 post messages of a particular feed the following query can be used: